shubhangi-singh21/My-Codes/Contribute.md

 # Contribution guidelines

-* Make sure you work on appropriate branch for all your pull requsts.
+* Make sure you work on the correct branch for all your pull requests.
 The branches are named as follows:

-1. competive-programming
+  1. competitive-programming

   2. data-structures

   3. SDE-interview-prep

 * Resources to be added under respective headings.
 If you wish to add a new heading, ping the same in the issues comment section first.